 - Mr. Hock E. Tan's target bonus participation rate for Fiscal Year 2009 was 120%.
 Messrs.
-Bettinger, Ingram, Ooi, Bian-Ee Tan and Ms. Danesh's target bonus participation rate is 75% of base salary and (2)Ms. McCall's target bonus participation rate is 40% of base salary.
+Bettinger, Ingram, Ooi, Bian-Ee Tan and Ms. Danesh's target bonus participation rate is 75% of base salary and - Ms. McCall's target bonus participation rate is 40% of base salary.

 The grant date fair value of these options was determined in accordance with ASC Topic 718.
-Please see Note 10 to the Consolidated Financial Statements included in our Original Annual Report for the - (3)valuation assumptions used in determining such amounts. - (4) - Options vest at the rate of 20% of the shares subject thereto on each anniversary of the date of grant subject to the executive's continued employment with Avago.
-Represents the date the vesting schedule of this option award was materially modified to remove the operating income targets and extend the vesting period.
-The amended options will vest two years after (5)The date such options could first have vested had the performance targets for such options been achieved, provided that the individual remains employed by us through the applicable vesting date.
+Please see Note 10 to the Consolidated Financial Statements included in our Annual Report for the valuation assumptions used in determining such amounts. - Options vest at the rate of 20% of the shares subject thereto on each anniversary of the date of grant subject to the executive's continued employment with Avago. - Represents the date the vesting schedule of this option award was materially modified to remove the operating income targets and extend the vesting period.
+The amended options will vest two years after - the date such options could first have vested had the performance targets for such options been achieved, provided that the individual remains employed by us through the applicable vesting date.

 Represents incremental fair value of the amendment on July 20, 2009 of performance-based options held by the executive, calculated in accordance with ASC Topic 718.
-Please see Note 10 to the Consolidated Financial Statements included in our Original Annual Report for the valuation assumptions used in determining the incremental fair value.
-(6) - Options vest at the rate of 50% of the shares subject thereto on each of the third and fourth anniversaries of the date of grant subject to the executive's continued employment with Avago Options vest at a rate of 20% per year on each anniversary of the date of grant subject to the executive's continued employment with Avago and the attained at a rotation of the date of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained of grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment with Avago and the attained to grant subject to the executive's continued employment employment with avago and the attained to grant subject to the executive's continued employment with avago and the attained to grant subject to the executive's continued employment employment (8)Vesting. - Represents the date the vesting schedule of this option award was materially modified to provide that if performance targets for a particular year are not met the options will vest two years after the date the options could first have vested had the performance targets for such options been achieved, subject to any earlier Catch-Up Vesting, provided that the individual remains employed by us through the (9) applicable vesting date. - Ms. Danesh's employment with us terminated effective September 18, 2009.
+Please see Note 10 to the Consolidated Financial Statements included in our Annual Report for the valuation assumptions used in determining the incremental fair value. - Options vest at the rate of 50% of the shares subject thereto on each of the third and fourth anniversaries of the date of grant subject to the executive's continued employment with Avago.
+Options vest at a rate of 20% per year on each anniversary of the date of grant subject to the executive's continued employment with Avago and the attainment of specified financial targets.
+If the specified financial targets are not met, the options will vest two years after the date such options could first have vested had the specified financial targets for such options been achieved, subject to earlier Catch-Up - Represents the date the vesting schedule of this option award was materially modified to provide that if performance targets for a particular year are not met the options will vest two years after the date the options could first have vested had the performance targets for such options been achieved, subject to any earlier Catch-Up Vesting, provided that the individual remains employed by us through the applicable vesting date. - Ms. Danesh's employment with us terminated effective September 18, 2009.
 Represents the incremental fair value of the acceleration on September 18, 2009 of options held by Ms. Danesh, in accordance with the terms of her employment agreement, calculated in accordance with ASC Topic 718.
-Please see Note 10 to the Consolidated Financial Statements included in our Original Annual Report for the (10)valuation assumptions used in determining the incremental fair value.
+Please see Note 10 to the Consolidated Financial Statements included in our Annual Report for the valuation assumptions used in determining the incremental fair value.